Licensed under a 3-clause BSD style license - see LICENSE.rst

 """

-Calculate the centroid of an n-dimensional array by fitting a 2D
+Calculate the centroid of a 2D array by fitting a 2D quadratic

 A second degree 2D polynomial is fit within a small region of the